by Freddy Tran Nager, Founder of Atomic Tango + Professional Weasel Watcher…

 BENZ: OUCH!
 Dammit!
 Who put that there?… Hey, why is it dark in here?
 Suzie!
 Suzie, where are you?
 Why are the lights not on?
 SUZIE!

-The lights flip on, revealing BENZ and BEEMER, two young weasels in matching dotcom suits (suit jackets, untucked buttondown shirts, jeans).
-Beemer is at the light switch.
+The lights flip on, revealing BENZ and BEEMER, two young weasels in matching dotcom suits (sports jackets, untucked buttondown shirts, jeans).

 BEEMER: Suzie’s not here.

 BENZ: Dude, it’s already 10 am.
 She shoulda been here three hours ago!
 Her ass is so fired.

 BENZ: Why not?
 We’re non-union and she’s an intern.

 BEEMER: She tweeted her resignation this morning.
 She found out that unpaid internships are illegal.

 BENZ: She quit via Twitter?
 How unprofessional is that?